-Analog VUMP Configurations: |
+Analog VUMP features: |

 What’s an Analog-VUMP?? — It’s the old-school analog VU meter version of my popular digital Mini-VUMP.
 Many of you asked for an old-school analog VU meter… here it is!